sophia-manodori/FinalProject/README.md

 Friday Dec 8th: created find hobby method, and all non-recursive methods.

 Saturday Dec 9th: Started working on recursive methods, and switched from using arraylist to hashset to avoid repeating values and for easy removal.
+We chose this mainly to ensure that with recursive methods that may traverse the same nodes several times, it wouldn't have an repeating name.

 Sunday Dec 10th: Finished mutual friends method.